byu-cpe/ecen330/_documentation/devices.md

 ## Devices

+## Address Map

+The base addresses

+ You find the base address for the GPIO IP block by looking it up in the *xparameters.h* file.
+This file can be found at [zybo/xil_arm_toolchain/bsp/ps7_cortexa9_0/include/xparameters.h](https://github.com/byu-cpe/ecen330_student/blob/main/platforms/zybo/xil_arm_toolchain/bsp/ps7_cortexa9_0/include/xparameters.h).

 ## Programming Stack

 We often refer to *stacks* when we talk about computing systems.
 A stack is a conceptual term that refers to multiple layers of software stacked one upon the other.
 See [Programming Stack] for more information on how this terminology applies to this lab.